+- Blank: LKA is disabled.

-- White: Displays when the vehicle starts.
-A steady white light indicates that Lane Keep Assist is unable to assist. - Green: Displays when Lane Keep Assist is turned on and ready to assist.
-Lane Keep Assist will gently turn the steering wheel if the vehicle approaches a detected lane marking. - Amber: Displays when Lane Keep Assist is active.
-The light flashes amber as a Lane Departure Warning alert indicating that a lane marking has been unintentionally crossed.
-If the system detects you are steering intentionally (to pass or change lanes), the Lane Departure Warning alert may not display.
-If equipped, the amber light also displays when the Blind Zone Steering Assist detects a potential crash with a moving vehicle in the lane you are entering.
-See Blind Zone Steering Assist (BZSA) ⇒ 220.
+- White: Appears when the vehicle starts.

+A steady white light indicates that LKA is not ready to assist.

+- Green: Appears when LKA is turned on and ready to assist.
+LKA will gently turn the steering wheel if the vehicle approaches a detected lane marking. - Amber: Appears when LKA is active.
+The light flashes amber as a Lane Departure Warning (LDW) alert to indicate that the lane marking has been unintentionally crossed.
+If the system detects you are steering intentionally (to pass or change lanes), the LDW alert may not display.

-Lane Keep Assist will not assist or alert if the turn signal is active in the direction of lane departure, or if Lane Keep Assist detects that you are accelerating, braking, or actively steering.
-See Lane Keep Assist (LKA) ⇒ 221.
+LKA will not assist or alert if the turn signal is active in the direction of lane departure, or if LKA detects that you are accelerating, braking, or actively steering.
+See Lane Keep Assist (LKA)